Students in nursing and some midwifery courses must meet a specific level of English language proficiency.

 1. Declaring that English is your primary language

-This means that before the course start date you will have completed six years of schooling - including at least two years of secondary schooling - in English in one of the following countries:
+This means that before the course start date you will have completed six years of schooling - including at least two years of secondary schooling - in English in one of the following countries or territories:

 • Australia